Computable classifications of continuous, transducer, and regular functions: Introduction

 \begin{theorem} Suppose $f\colon [0,1]\rightarrow [0,1]$.
-The following are equivalent with respect to the standard binary representation: \begin{enumerate} \item $f$ is continuous regular. \item $f$ can be computed by a nondeterministic transducer. \end{enumerate} \end{theorem} This result contrasts with the results in \cite{BKN:08} which show that there exist automatic infinite algebraic structures which do not have transducer presentations; see \cite{KhoussainovN08,KhoussainovN94} for more background on automatic structures.
+The following are equivalent with respect to the standard binary representation: \begin{enumerate} \item $f$ is continuous regular. \item $f$ can be computed by a nondeterministic transducer. \end{enumerate} \end{theorem} This result contrasts with the results in \cite{BKN:08} which show that there exist automatic algebraic structures which do not have transducer presentations; for a further discussion, see Remark~\ref{rem:makingtherefhappy}.
 Furthermore, in Theorem~\ref{thm:kuku1} we will show that the answers to (Q.1) and (Q.2) are equivalent to saying that $f$ can be computed by a deterministic transducer for the \emph{signed binary representation} (to be defined in Def.\ \ref{def:sbr}).
 In other words, the \emph{only} difficulty in determinization is that we cannot predict whether a long sequence of 1s will ever terminate in 0 or not.
 Signed binary representations can be computed from binary representations by a transducer, but not vice versa.
 We also show that this difficulty is essential by producing an example of a nondeterministic transducer function which cannot be computed by a deterministic transducer; see Prop.~\ref{determcounterexample}.

 Theorem~\ref{thm:kuku} explains why some proofs for regular functions that can be found in \cite{vardi,reeeg} are quite similar to proofs of the analoguous results for transducer functions in~\cite{Lisovik1,MullerTransducer}.
 For instance, the following theorem follows from the aforementioned main result in \cite{Lisovik1} and Theorem \ref{thm:kuku}.